jg-digital-media/jgdm-100DaysOfCode/log/project-log-2018.md

 I've rejigged my blog to restart my 100DaysofCode challenge.
 The last one was a dud, really.
 I didn't last a week and even then I think I missed a day.

 I won't last 100 straight days this time either, although I intend to complete 100 Days.
 My goal is to help myself maintain not just my coding (I can always be found coding) but also an active social media presence.

+### **Day 82**: Tuesday January 15th 2018

+Just some time spent doing some coding with Bootstrap today.
+There's never a bad time to refresh on the basics and looking forward to pressing on with the Front End Libraries certification on FreeCodeCamp.

 ### **Day 81**: Tuesday January 15th 2018